jiaohehu/NPreview/DOC-preview-math.md

   This is currently not supported on CONTEX

 - \not\equiv
-  This is not rendered correct on CONTEX
+  This is not rendered correct on CONTEX; it is rendered as a \not followed by \equiv.
+The solution to get the "not congruent" symbol to work on CONTEX is to simply enter the Unicode U+2262 symbol (≢)

 ## LATEX math problems